 He continued his career through the years with Whistler/Blackcomb Resort, Mt-Seymour (North Vancouver) and Hemlock Valley Ski Resort, (in the Fraser Valley).

-He was an Avalanche Rescue Dog Handler for 10 years with his dog ZACK, being a member of CARDA and the
+He was an Avalanche Rescue Dog Handler for 10 years with his dog ZACK.
+He is a member of CARDA and the

 Canadian Avalanche Association (CAA).